JasmeetSinghBali/Full_Stack_Projects/Lappy-StoreFinder/ReadMe.md

 - [x] https://www.postgresqltutorial.com/ comes in handy while using postgres.
 - [x] \d tablename to see data type and attributes details of the table.
 - [x] Never use string literals or any type of string concatination for querying databases as it makes the app vulnerable to sql injections instead use parameterized queries refer https://node-postgres.com/features/queries
+- [x] Setting Up Routing in React
+- [x] Switch in react-router-dom helps in preventing multiple components to load on screen i.e when it founds a specific path route it only loads that hence best practice is to wrap the Router inside of Switch.